Fan Clubs

 How it works for end users

-• The club's logo appears next to their avatar in every chat where they post a message — so the rest of the room can see who supports what.
+- The club's logo appears next to their avatar in every chat where they post a message — so the rest of the room can see who supports what.

-• A new Fan club tab shows up alongside Main in every room.
-Inside that tab there is a separate chat that only users wearing this club's logo can post in.
+- A new Fan club tab shows up alongside Main in every room.
+Inside that tab, there is a separate chat that only users wearing this club's logo can post in.
 Users without a logo (or with a different club's logo) see the tab but get a "To participate — join the chat" prompt instead of the message input.

-The flow is two steps:
+The flow includes two steps:

-2. Join the fan chat — the Join the club's chat prompt offers the user to enter the fan-only chat right away.
+- Join the fan chat — the Join the club's chat prompt offers the user to enter the fan-only chat right away.
 They can also Skip and join later from the Fan club tab.

 How it's organised in the admin panel